I’m Vested…Now What?

 How often can I update my beneficiary?

 Before retirement you can update your beneficiary at any time.
-Make sure your beneficiary is up-to-date if you experience any major life change including: marriage, divorce, children, or death.
+Make sure your beneficiary is up to date if you experience any major life change including: marriage, divorce, children, or death.

 To change your beneficiary designation, please complete the online “Designation of Death Beneficiary(ies) Pre-retirement” form through My Account.
 Or download the “Designation of Death Beneficiary(ies) Pre-retirement” form, complete the form, and send it to NHRS at 54 Regional Drive, Concord, NH 03301.